zan00o/OTB-to-digital-chessboard-converter-/README.md

 # Chess2FEN

-A minimal pipeline that converts photos of a chessboard to FEN.
+A minimal pipeline that converts photos of a chessboard to FEN, using OpenCV and a Tensorflow Keras CNN.

 ---